-There should be established, a written maintenance plan and scheduling of maintenance for the various components of the air-conditioning and exhaust systems.
+A written maintenance plan as well as the scheduling of maintenance for the various components of the air-conditioning and exhaust systems should be established.
 The maintenance plan should include reasonable and appropriate measures to avoid degradation of the air quality during renovation and construction works.